Bookkeeping in Dallas: 14 Mistakes in Hiring A Service

 Not Seeing The Reports For The Tools

-Some people mistake accounting as just a tool for legal and formality purposes.
+Some people mistake accounting as just a tool for legal and formal purposes.
 They fail to see it as a tool for measuring the business’s performance like profitability, upholding cash flow, accounts payable aging, and accounts receivable aging.

 Mixing Business And Personal Finances